mobilecoinfoundation/mobilecoin/crypto/box/README.md

 chance of collision, but that counter-based nonces work also in their design and can moreover prevent replay attacks.

+It is explained in "The security impact of a new cryptographic library" that part of the idea with the nonces is that if Alice wants to send a massive payload to Bob using NaCl cryptobox, she would do key exchange once (using the two-step cryptobox API), then break her payload into 4k-sized chunks (depending on transport layer), and apply cryptobox to each of these chunks, counting up the nonce in sequence.
+This ensures that each packet that Bob recieves has its own mac -- there is not one mac value for the entire payload, and it ensures that we don't have to do an elliptic curve operation once for each packet, which is what a naive implementation would do.

-In Mobilecoin Fog, the CryptoBox is used to enable users to send encrypted messages to a Fog ingest enclave, and to enable that enclave to send encrypted messages to users, having learned their public keys.
+In Mobilecoin Fog, the CryptoBox is used to enable users to send encrypted messages to a fog enclave, and to enable that enclave to send encrypted messages to users, having learned their public keys.
+These messages are all very small, not more than a few hundred bytes, so we simply have little use for the nonce / large payloads optimization.
+If Fog is expected to preserve Cryptobox context objects across many transactions, this creates additional memory pressure on the enclave to store those context objects, which effectively halves the number of users that a single node can support, if it is memory-bound as expected.

-In both of these cases, it is impossible for the enclave to coordinate in advance with the users about a nonce, in a way that will prevent nonce reuse from ever occuring.
+Moreover, it's generally very difficult in fog for the enclaves to coordinate with the users about the nonce value in a way that will prevent nonce reuse from ever occurring.
+If the fog enclave must store per-user nonces that also adds substantial memory pressure to the fog enclave.
-This is because many users are encrypting for the enclave, before their transactions have reached consensus and been ordered.
-Similarly, there may be several ingest enclaves processing the blockchain, which have no way of coordinating with one-another when encrypting messages for a particular recipient.
-Additionally, for an ingest node to preserve a counter as well as an RNG, for each user, will require additional memory footprint on a per user basis.
-This means that it exhausts its memory after serving only a fraction of the number of users that it could have.

-Additionally, the "nonce counting up" strategy only works if messages between the users are never lost.
+Additionally, the "nonce counting up" strategy only works if messages between the users can be resent if they are lost.
 In conventional settings like TLS, messages that are lost can be retransmitted.
-In Mobilecoin fog, the messages between the users and the ingest node are essentially mediated by databases -- in one direction, the blockchain, and in another, the recovery database.
+In Mobilecoin fog, the messages between the users and the fog enclave are essentially mediated by databases -- in one direction, the blockchain, and in another, the recovery database.
 There is no possibility to retransmit a message if there is data loss in the recovery database.

 Choosing exclusively random nonces derived from key exchange avoids these practical operational concerns and simplifies the API.

+In a future revision, we may wish to extend the API to support the two-step construction + user-provided nonce idea.

 Comparison to `aead` crate
 --------------------------